 Here are a few things to know while staying in Tikal National Park:

 You’re in a jungle

 Have a sense of adventure and enjoy the rare experience of being in the middle of nowhere.
 Don’t expect luxury or convenience you can only get from a big city.

 Keep in mind that you are a guest in their home.
-Expect to see many animals around you, including birds, howling monkeys, and insects.
+Expect to see many animals in Tikal National Park, including birds, howling monkeys, and insects.
 While they tend to stay away from humans, their existence is definitely noticeable.

 The Jungle Lodge Inn operates its electricity only from 1-2 in the afternoon, and from 5-10 at night.
-None of these hotels are air-conditioned, although rooms have ceiling fans.
+None of these hotels in Tikal are air-conditioned, although rooms have ceiling fans.

 It is definitely possible to connect to the outside world with free hotel Wi-Fi, which is password protected.
-Wi-Fi service is solely for hotel guests.
+Wi-Fi service is solely for Tikal park hotel guests.
 Although operated for 24 hours a day, range is very limited in the public area, such as lobby and restaurants.

 Food and drink

 Be prepared by bringing food from nearby Flores.
 Or, if you opt to eat out, there are a few dining and snack options inside Tikal National Park.
-Each of the three hotels operates good quality restaurants.
+Each of the three Tikal park hotels operates good quality restaurants.